Absolute Title Conveyancing Solicitors

 What rights does Absolute Title provide?

-Additionally you take the land free of any matters (such as rights, covenants, easements (click to find out more about either) etc) which are not registered against the title (with the exception of overriding interests).
+Additionally you take the land free of any matters (such as rights, covenants, easements which are not registered against the title (except for overriding interests).

 Choice of Leasing or Renting out your property

-As absolute title holder of a property, you can opt to lease or rent it out rather than sell it outright or you might opt to sell part of it, creating a separate title. which is known as Transfer of Part (click to find out more).
+As absolute title holder of a property, you can opt to lease or rent it out rather than sell it outright, or you might opt to sell part of it, creating a separate title. which is known as Transfer of Part.

-How do you find out about whether an owner has Absolute Title over a property?
+How do you find out if you have an Absolute Title over a property?

-This information - and many other essential identifying data about a property, its exact address, location and ownership and much more - can be found in the Land Registry's Official Copy of the Register of Title (click to find out more) of the property.
+This information - and many other essential identifying data about a property, its exact address, location and ownership and much more - can be found in the Land Registry's Official Copy of the Register of Title of the property.

 Can you upgrade your class of title?